McLucifer2646/SDN_NFV/README.md

 unzip karaf-0.18.1.zip
 ```

-Finally to run the installed ODL go to the unzipped folder and enter the follwoing command,
+Finally to run the installed ODL go to the unzipped folder and enter the following command,
 ```
 ./bin/karaf
 ```